Nets Starting Lineup Against The 76ers - NewsBreak

 However, the Nets have still be one of the elite teams in all of basketball, and at 23-9 in 32 games this season have the best record in the Eastern Conference.

-The Nets lost in the second round of the playoffs last season, but at full strength they are a lock to be contender to win the NBA Championship this season.
+The Nets are one of the top contenders to make the NBA Finals this season.

 Related stories on NBA basketball